 There is also our incredibly fuzzy bouclé yarn – which characteristically always has pulls.
 This gives the fabric its signature soft texture.
 The more you wear this wrap the softer it will get, and that is thanks to the beautiful pulls in the fabric.

-Caring for your wrap
+Caring for your carrier

 Beauty marks and the flaws you can fix